Congratulations on your new position as Parent Teacher Organization (PTO) or Parent Teacher Association (PTA) President Elect!

 Next, get the officers and committee chairs together for a planning meeting.

-Ideally, this meeting should happen during Summer Break.
+Ideally, this meeting should happen during summer break.

 If that can’t happen, then get together before the first regular PTO meeting of the year.